AndreiVoica/P8_duaro/docs/Tests/README.md

 REWARDS:
- - Write the rewards used for the training
+ - Write the rewards used for the training.
+They can be found in Unity_env/Assets/Scripts/DuaroAgentComplex.cs

 This data will be later used for the report